MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/index.md

 * **Back-end code**: the endpoints needed by your app, when connected to the internet, to retrieve dynamic content that may be stored in a database on your server.
 * **Front-end code**: the resources needed for the app to be installed on the user's device, such as HTML, CSS, and JavaScript code.

 Your back-end code can use the server-side languages of your choice such as ASP.NET, Java, Node.js, or PHP.
-Note, however, that server-side endpoints may not even be required depending on the app your are building.
-The PWA you create in this tutorial does not have any server-side code because it exclusively runs on the device it's installed on and doesn't need any server-side data.
+Note, however, that server-side endpoints may not even be required depending on the app your're building.
+The PWA that you create in this tutorial doesn't have any server-side code, because the app exclusively runs on the device it's installed on, and doesn't need any server-side data.

-Your front-end code uses HTML, CSS, JavaScript, and JSON only.
+Your front-end code uses HTML, CSS, JavaScript, and a JSON manifest only.

 You use HTML to describe the content in your app, such as the text, images, text fields, or buttons that appear in the user interface.
 You then use CSS to organize the HTML content in a layout, and provide styles to elements.
-And finally you use JavaScript to add user interactions to your user interface.
+You use JavaScript to add user interactions to your user interface.
+And finally, you use a JSON manifest file that describes your application to the host operating system.

 Note that although your front-end code runs by using the device's web browser, the browser user interface may not be visible as your app can choose to run in a standalone window.